baby-tux/ReadSHT31/README.md

 ```
 Usage: read_sht31 [arguments]
  -h|--help    Display this help.
  -s           Get the sensor status.
+ -n           Get the sensor serial number.
+ -r           Reset the sensor.
  -t1 -t0      Enable/disable heater.
  -a0 -a1      Select the chip address.
 0 is the default.
- -b0 -b1     Select the bus.
+ -b0 -b1 -bN  Select the bus.
 1 is the default.
  -d           Show debugging messages.
 ```

 If you call the command, you will get JSON output: